madsaune/azure-fn-deg16-lunchmenu/README.md

+# Publish DEG16 lunchmenu in Teams with Azure Functions

 This Azure Function fetches the lunch menu from deg16.no and publish it to a channel in Teams, specified by an environmental variable called `TEAMS_URL`.

 ## Prerequisites